-5 DIY Curtain Rod Finials That Look Great
+DIY Curtain Rod Ideas That Look Great

 1. Tree Branch Curtain Rod Finials

 If you’re a fan of the great outdoors, this is a great way to bring some of it inside.
 Just find a relatively straight tree branch of the length you need and trim it.
 Sand and paint it to match your decor, or leave it natural for a more rustic look.
 Use tie-top curtains so you can adjust for any curve the branch may have.
 To add to this natural look, try small pine cones or grapevine balls as curtain rod finials.
 Just glue them to the ends of the branch to complete your rustic look.
 Since you can probably find some slim tree branches on your property or a friend’s property, these may just be the cheap curtain rods your are looking for.

-2. Wooden Dowels As Curtain Rods
+2. Wooden Dowels As DIY Curtain Rods

 3. Bamboo Curtain Rods Finials

-4. PVC Pipe As Curtain Rods
+4. DIY Pipe Curtain Rods

 5. Electrical Conduit Curtain Rod Finials